librato/raspberry-tv-driver/README.md

 # Stlying
 You can use CSS browser plugins to force Spaces to use a dark theme.
 For example [Stylish](https://userstyles.org) has plugins for Chrome, Firefox, and Safari.
 It allows you to map specific URLs to custom CSS.
 Stylish has a social aspect to it; users can share CSS themes.
 I added a couple of [Librato Spaces themes](https://userstyles.org/styles/browse?search_terms=librato).
 There's also the [Style Script plugin](https://addons.mozilla.org/en-US/firefox/addon/custom-style-script/?src=ss) that works on iceweasel.

+**Note** the Styling paragraph was written for Librato.
+AppOptics now supports dark themed dashboards.